GovTechSG/purple-a11y/README.md

 - Results will be compiled in JSON format, followed by generating a HTML report.
 - To start using Purple HATS, run `node index`.
 Questions will be prompted to assist you in providing the right inputs.

 > NOTE: For your initial scan, there may be some loading time required before use.
+Purple-HATS will also ask for your name and email address and collect your app usage data to personalise your experience.
+Your information fully complies with [GovTech’s Privacy Policy](https://www.tech.gov.sg/privacy/).

 ### Scan Selection